yanyanhu/gpu-docker-test/README.md

 ......
 ]
 ```
-In current, we can not run `nvidia-smi` directly in the docker container because GPU driver injection has not been`u implemented for docker container.
+In current, we can not run `nvidia-smi` directly in the docker container because GPU driver volume injection has not been implemented for docker container.
 Will update once it is completed.

 **Kill task**
 ```